- Contact Us

 The University of Florida deeply appreciates and values the workplace efforts and contributions of its employees.
 As a reflection of that appreciation, the university created the Workers’ Compensation Modified Duty Program in 1994.
 The purpose of the program and its statement of policy are to ensure that each injured employee is provided the opportunity to remain an active and productive member of the university community.
 To that end, every effort is made to provide modified duty work to those employees who sustain a workers’ compensation compensable injury or illness.

-The policy and provisions of the Modified Duty Program are administered by the University of Florida Workers’ Compensation Office (UFWC) and go into effect when an injured employee’s authorized medical care provider assigns physical restrictions to the employee and then releases that employee to return to work.
-From that point forward, the employee must be available to return to work and perform duties identified by the department that are within the restrictions established by the employee’s authorized medical care provider.
-Responsibility for ensuring that temporary modified duty work is provided to injured employees rests with the appropriate Chair, Director, Dean or Vice President.
+The policy and provisions of the Modified Duty Program are administered by the University of Florida Workers’ Compensation Office (UFWC) and go into effect when an injured employee’s authorized medical care provider assigns physical restrictions to the employee (such as can’t climb stairs or limits the amount of weight they may lift) and then releases that employee to return to work.
+From that point forward, the employee must be available to return to work and perform duties identified by the department that are within the restrictions established by the authorized medical care provider.
+Responsibility for ensuring that temporary modified duty work is provided to injured employee rests with the appropriate Chair, Director, Dean or Vice President.

 The Workers’ Compensation Modified Duty Program policy establishes the following obligations and limitations on departments and injured employees: